7 Flowently tips for friends & colleagues

-Congratulations, your colleague has started a Dutch course!
+Congratulations, your colleague or friend, or perhaps your new member of the family has started a Dutch course!

 I am not entirely myself